-Our Support team is able to provide you the necessary instructions for setting up your own domain.
+Our Support team is able to provide you with the necessary instructions for setting up your own domain.
 They will send you the details to create two new CNAME records in your DNS.
-The first record will be the public domain used to publish your online publications with, the second is used to install an SSL certificate which will support a secure connection using the https-protocol.
+The first record will be the public domain used to publish your online publications; the second is used to install an SSL certificate, which will support a secure connection using the https protocol.

-Once the records have been create our Support team will complete the setup for you and activate the custom domain on the selected group(s).
+Once the records have been created, our Support team will complete the setup for you and activate the custom domain on the selected group(s).

 A few final notes

 If you want to share your publications using the same domain as your website is using, like https://www.example.com/catalog, you can create a landing page on your site, use our embed code and make the publication part of your site.

 Because the custom domain acts as an alias to view.publitas.com the standard domain will also still load your publications.
 To make sure only your domain gets indexed by search engines (SEO) we add a canonical tag to the publications that are loaded using the standard domain.